How to tour Europe in a Motorhome-the ULTIMATE guide

 Gas

-One of our very first motorhome trips to Europe almost ended after 2 days due to…err… gas.
+One of my very first motorhome trips to Europe almost ended after 2 days due to… err… gas.
 Or rather, a lack of it and an inability to get any more!
-There are some important lessons we learned and things you need to know about how to find LPG (gas) in Europe.

 Planning to take your motorhome to Europe?